Tuesday, March 21, 2006

 Security Catalyst 19 The Secrets of Risk Management (With Ron

-25:33 SC was suggested last week by sometimes co-host [matt yoder].
+Woerner) 25:33 SC was suggested last week by sometimes co-host [matt yoder].

 It’s a nice interview with Woerner about his experience implementing a risk management program at a large company.
 I